Invasion of the Body Snatchers (1978 film): Plot

 Elizabeth suspects the flowers are involved, but is unable to examine one at the health department offices.
 In the meantime Matthew tries in vain to alert the authorities.
 After encountering several doppelgangers, Matthew, Elizabeth, Jack, and Nancy hide out in Matthew's apartment.
-They call Kibner, who promises to help, but later enters a car with other duplicates.
+They call Kibner, who promises to help, but in fact is another duplicate.
 As the group fall asleep, big flower pods emerge from the garden and start birthing their replacements.
-They wake up, and Matthew destroys his own replacement in time, but they quickly realize duplicates have taken control.
+They wake up, and Matthew destroys his own replacement.

-The "pod people" (the fully formed alien replacements) pursue Matthew's group.
-Jack and Nancy create a distraction, sacrificing themselves, while Matthew and Elizabeth take refuge at the health department, where they each take speed to remain awake.
-Jack and Kibner's duplicates ambush and inject them with sedatives, needing the victims to fall asleep to be fully replaced.
-Kibner's duplicate explains the aliens' plan to replace humanity with serene, emotionless duplicates, whose only goal is survival.
+The pod people (the fully formed alien replacements) pursue Matthew's group.
+Jack and Nancy create a distraction, sacrificing themselves, while Matthew and Elizabeth take refuge at the health department.
+They take speed to remain awake.
+Jack and Kibner's duplicates ambush and inject them with a sedative, needing them to fall asleep to be replaced.
+Kibner's duplicate explains the aliens' plan to replace humanity with emotionless duplicates whose only goal is survival.
 Matthew kills Jack's double and locks Kibner's in a freezer, then escapes with Elizabeth.

-Matthew and Elizabeth find Nancy, who manages to trick the pod people by hiding her emotions.
-The three try to blend in among the duplicates.
-This works until Elizabeth sees a dog-human hybrid – a byproduct of a damaged pod – and screams, alerting the pod people who emit high-pitched screams.
-In the commotion, Matthew and Elizabeth get separated from Nancy.
+Matthew and Elizabeth find Nancy, who tricked the pod people by hiding her emotions.
+The three blend in among the duplicates.
+Elizabeth sees a dog-human hybrid – a byproduct of a damaged pod – and screams, alerting the pod people who emit high-pitched screams.
+In the commotion, Matthew and Elizabeth are separated from Nancy.
 Boarding a truck delivering plants to Pier 70, they find pods grown and processed in a warehouse.

-Noticing a nearby ship, Matthew briefly leaves Elizabeth – whose ankle is sprained – to investigate, only to find it being loaded with pods.
-Matthew returns to Elizabeth, finding her asleep.
-He tries to wake her up, but she disintegrates while her duplicate emerges from the grass.
-Horrified and enraged, Matthew flees the duplicate, breaks into the dock warehouse, and burns down the building, destroying several plants and killing many pod people.
-He hides underneath the pier as pursuers search for him, confidently asserting that he will inevitably fall asleep.
-A flashlight's light shines in his direction.
+Noticing a nearby ship, Matthew leaves Elizabeth (whose ankle is sprained) to investigate, only to find it being loaded with pods.
+Matthew returns to Elizabeth, finding her unresponsive.
+She disintegrates while her duplicate emerges from the grass.
+Matthew flees the duplicate, breaks into the dock warehouse, and burns down the building, destroying several plants and killing many pod people.
+He hides underneath the pier as pursuers search for him.
+A flashlight shines in his direction.

-Later, Matthew stands in the health department, acting emotionless among the duplicated employees.
+Later, Matthew resumes work in the health department, acting emotionless among the duplicated employees.
 While outside, Nancy calls out to him.
 To her horror, he points at her and emits the duplicates' high-pitched scream.